Terms and Definitions

 An inorganic acid that is added to asphalt in low doses to increase the viscosity.

 A low-viscosity substance that is added to improve the low temperature properties of an asphalt with the goal of enabling mixture formulations containing increased levels of RAP.
-Rejuvenators also can be spray-applied directly to the surface of aged pavements to reduce the damage from ageing.
+Rejuvenators also can be spray-applied directly to the surface of aged pavements to reduce the damage from aging.

 Recycled Engine Oil Bottoms.
 The residue after re-refining used engine oil.
 Used to soften asphalt.
-Also know as Vacuum Tower Asphalt Extender (VTAE)
+Also know as Vacuum Tower Asphalt Extender (VTAE).